kenrector/sigma-cpv-kit/README.md

 You can find many reference manuals at http://bitsavers.org/pdf/sds/sigma/cp-v/.

 Shut down CP-V with the ZAP keyin at the operator console.
-CP-V will respond to the command by printing "       THAT'S ALL, FOLKS!!".
-It may take a minute or so for the response.
+CP-V will respond to the command by printing "                 THAT'S ALL, FOLKS!!" when the shutdown is completed.
+CP-V will loop at location x'6' with a BDR,0 6.
+It may take a minute or so for the shutdown to complete.
 Don't quit out of simh until you see it or have waited patiently.